 Two Atyidae shrimps, from surface river (left) and from cave stream (right) New and remarkable taxa The study of the fauna collected in the Santo karst has just begun, and it is not yet possible to estimate the proportion of taxa new to science in our biological material, but there are many.
 For Collembola alone, as a conservative estimate, at least 50 new taxa may be expected among the nearly 100 species collected.
 In any case, the number of soil and cave invertebrate species of Santo will at least double.
 Among the collected species, a surprisingly high number are remarkable and unexpected taxa, such as terrestrial Polychaeta; small, blind woodlice from deep soil; a new freshwater genus of the mainly marine family Sphaeromatidae (Crustacea); Tanaidacea Crustacea, a group typically marine, in interstitial freshwater; or representatives of Zoraptera, a small order of rare tropical insects.
 The forest soil was always rich even in relatively disturbed habitats, but biodiversity was not evenly distributed.
-In particular, the Fapon area emerged as an outstanding hot spot, with several animal groups that we found only here: terrestrial shrimps of the family Talitridae, terrestrial Polychaeta, and a new species of freshwater isopod crustacean.
+In particular, the Fapon area emerged as an outstanding hot spot, with several animal groups that we found only here : terrestrial shrimps of the family Talitridae, terrestrial Polychaeta, and a new species of freshwater isopod crustacean.
 Conclusion Information extracted from the Santo karst is exciting in several respects as we have shown.
 After a month of intensive sampling, Santo has become the best known island of the Pacific for cave and soil fauna.
 By the size of its karst, the easy access to its subterranean habitats, and the relatively low disturbance and high richness of its soils, Santo is a model island for testing key questions about the origin and evolution of biodiversity, well beyond its regional interest.
 Perspectives are vast, and are broadening as the amount of study material increases.
 We have hardly sampled the deepest part of the Santo karst, discovered at the end of our trip.
-Sediments and archaeological remains to be dated, and will contribute invaluable information on the climatic fluctuations of the Quaternary.
+Sediments and archaeological

+A new species of freshwater Sphaeromatidae from the Fapon river (drawing Damia Jaume) remains to be dated, and will contribute invaluable information on the climatic fluctuations of the Quaternary.
 Most of the huge amount of collected biological and palaeontological material is still unidentified.
 This will be done in the coming months, and we expect to be able to provide more detailed information on biodiversty of Santo, its magnitude, its structure and its origin before the end of 2007.
+Santo 2006 - Section 4 Preliminary Reports on the "Fallows and aliens" component